FraLuca/STSGCN/README.md

 Put the all downloaded datasets in ../datasets directory.

 ### Train
-The arguments for running the code are defined in[parser.py](utils/parser.py).
+The arguments for running the code are defined in [parser.py] (utils/parser.py).
 We have used the following commands for training the network,on different datasets and body pose representations(3D and euler angles):

 ```bash
  python main_h36m_3d.py --input_n 10 output_n 25 --skip_rate 1 --joints_to_consider 22